Drew Brees: 2005 season

 Brees became a free agent after the 2004 season and was not expected to return to San Diego, which had already committed a large sum of money to Rivers.
 The team eventually designated Brees a franchise player, giving him a one-year contract that quadrupled his pay to $8 million for 2005.
 Under the terms of the franchise player contract, Brees was eligible to be traded or to sign with another team, but the Chargers would receive two future first-round draft choices in return.
 He was not traded and continued as the starting quarterback for the remainder of the 2005 season.

 After a 1–2 start, Brees helped lead a 41–17 victory over the New England Patriots.
 He was 19 of 24 for 248 passing yards and two touchdowns and earned AFC Offensive Player of the Week for the effort.
 He posted a career-high in passing yards with 3,576.
 Brees also posted an 89.2 rating, 10th best in the NFL.
 However, in the last game of the 2005 season against the Denver Broncos, Brees tore his labrum while trying to pick up his own fumble after being hit by Broncos safety John Lynch.
 Denver tackle Gerard Warren hit Brees while he was on the ground, causing the injury.
 Brees underwent arthroscopic surgery, performed by Dr. James Andrews, to repair the torn labrum in his right (throwing) shoulder on January 5, 2006.
 Subsequent reports mentioned additional partial rotator cuff damage and he also was treated by Dr. Saby Szajowitz to recover and regain muscle movement.

 After the season, the Chargers offered Brees a five-year, $50 million contract that paid $2 million in base salary the first year and the rest heavily based on performance incentives.

 New Orleans Saints (2006–2020)

 After the Chargers refused to increase their offer, Brees met with other teams.
 The New Orleans Saints and the Miami Dolphins were interested in Brees.
 New Orleans made an offer that included $10 million in guaranteed money the first year and a $12 million option the second year.
 Miami was unsure whether Brees' shoulder was completely healed and doctors suggested the team should not sign him because of the injury.
 The Dolphins ended negotiations and traded for Minnesota Vikings quarterback Daunte Culpepper instead.
 Brees signed a six-year, $60 million deal with the Saints on March 14, 2006.
-The Dolphins' decision to not sign Brees was the reason why Nick Saban resigned and left to coach for Alabama Crimson Tide.
+The Dolphins' decision to not sign Brees was the reason why Nick Saban resigned and left to coach for the Alabama Crimson Tide.